Gameday inactives, injuries and weather: Week 15

 Detroit

+Inactives: DL Kareem Martin, WR Kenny Golladay, C Frank Ragnow, OG Logan Stenberg, RB Jonathan Williams, OT Tyrell Crosby and CB Darryl Roberts

 Lineup notes: WR Kenny Golladay (hip) remains out this week.
 QB Matthew Stafford (thumb, rib) is questionable after he was limited Friday.
+He’ll gut it out.
 RB Adrian Peterson (forearm) practiced fully Friday and is off the report.

 Tennessee